Daniil Medvedev wins again, trolls again at the US Open

 "The energy you're giving me right now, guys, I think it will be enough for my five next matches.
 I mean, the more you do this, the more I will win for you guys."

+In his post-match press conference on Sunday, Medvedev said he's working on his behavior.

+"I was an idiot to be honest," Medvedev said of his on-court actions on Friday.
+"I did some things I'm not proud of."

 Medvedev has dominated on the hard courts this summer, including winning his first Masters 1000 title at the Western & Southern Open in the Cincinnati suburb of Mason, Ohio, in August.
+He leads the ATP Tour this season with overall match wins (48), wins on hard courts (35) and finals appearances (six).